michaelhandkins/gainr/README.md

 ![](https://github.com/michaelhandkins/gainr/blob/main/watch_cal_2_small.jpg)

-After hitting "submit", the user will then be taken to a screen where they can enter the number of calories they would like to log either via a number pad, speech-to-text, or by writing out the number with their finger.
+After hitting "Log calories", the user will then be taken to a screen where they can enter the number of calories they would like to log either via a number pad, speech-to-text, or by writing out the number with their finger.
+Hitting "Submit" will then transfer the data to the phone to update the remaining calories, which will also then be sent back to the watch.

 ![](https://github.com/michaelhandkins/gainr/blob/main/watch2.jpeg)